-From the top of the Balkan peninsula right down to the south coast of Turkey, a traditional breakfast spread would include:
+From the top of the Balkan peninsula right down to the south coast of Turkey and further beyond, a traditional breakfast spread would include:

-Fried slices of Beef Sausage – Sucuk / Suxhuk (tip – remove skins then dry fry)
+Fried slices of Beef Sausage – Sucuk / Suxhuk (remove skins then dry fry)

 Or Bugatsa – Greek sweet cream filled pastry.

 Fried / roasted Charleston peppers – skins and seeds discarded.
-Green Charleston peppers are sweet and buttery but hot when mature and tinged with red.
+Green Charleston peppers are sweet and buttery but can be hot when mature and tinged slightly with red.

 or Speca me Gjize – Peppers in curd cheese

-Slices of other types of cheese such as Kasar Peynir
+Feta style Cheese and slices of other semi hard cheese such as Kasar Peynir

-Kaymak – thick heavy cream to spread on sesame bread.
+Kaymak – thick heavy cream similar to clotted cream.